 Therefore, Locke believed that all events that happen are determined by an unbreakable chain of past causes that cannot be escaped from.

-For example, the cause of my lateness to my class was that my mobile phone was not working so I did not know the time. , The cause of my mobile phone not working was because I got it wet having a snowball fight with my children.
+For example, the cause of my lateness to my class was that my mobile phone was not working so I did not know the time.
+The cause of my mobile phone not working was because I got it wet having a snowball fight with my children.
 The cause of the snowball fight was we were having fun whilst waiting for my friend to pick up my children, to go to their drama club, but he was late.
 The cause of my friend been late was a power cut in his street etc. Therefore, I was ultimately late for my RS class due to a set of past causes over which I had no control.

 Therefore, if the above is correct and expanded out to everyone, and every situation, we find ourselves in then we could draw the conclusion that the future must logically be as fixed and unchangeable as the past.